-Through powerful visuals and moving personal essays, A Nasty Boy sought to affirm and validate LGBTQ+ Nigerians.
-The publication pushed back on Nigeria’s Same-Sex Marriage (Prohibition) Act—the federal law that criminalizes Lesbian, Gay, Bisexual and Transgender people on the grounds of gender and sexual identity—by humanizing and normalizing the lives and experiences of LGBTQ+ Nigerians.
+On February 19, 2017, Innanoshe founded A Nasty Boy, Nigeria’s first fashion magazine that examines the beauty and radical existence of queer Nigerians.
+Through compelling visual and personal essays, A Nasty Boy seeks to affirm and validate the lives and experiences of LGBTQ+ Nigerians.
+The platform pushes back on Nigeria’s Same-Sex Marriage (Prohibition) Act—the federal law that criminalizes lesbian, gay, bisexual, and transgender people on the grounds of gender and sexual identity—by humanizing and normalizing LGBTQ+ Nigerians.

 For his activism and disruptive work through A Nasty Boy, Innanoshe was named a Forbes Africa 30 Under 30 Change-maker in 2019.
 In January 2020, he was named one of the 100 Most Influential Young Nigerians by Africa’s leading rating agency, Avance Media.
 In 2017, Innanoshe was listed one of the 40 Most Powerful Nigerians Under the Age of 40 in YNaija magazine, and later that year, he was nominated for the prestigious The Future Award Africa’s Prize for New Media Innovation.

 Go here to read Innanoshe’s New York Times essay, “This is Quite Gay.”